The following is the preamble to the December 2015 “I Dream a World” concert program

 “And this shall be our reply to violence, to make music even more intensely, more beautifully, more devotedly than ever before.” —Leonard Bernstein

-Influential poet and leader of the Harlem Renaissance, Langston Hughes, envisioned a world where love reigns, uniting peoples of different cultures and beliefs.
-Hughes’ poem Tired expresses
+Langston Hughes, the influential poet and leader of the Harlem Renaissance, envisioned a world where love reigns, uniting peoples of different cultures and beliefs.
+Hughes’ poem Tired says:

 I am so tired of waiting,